Health Officials Urge Governments to Ready Coronavirus Response

 Italy has more than 300 cases and 10 deaths.
 Algeria's health ministry said Tuesday that an adult Italian had tested positive after arriving in the country last week.
 That is the African continent's second case following one in Egypt earlier this month.

+Brazil's health ministry announced Wednesday the first case of the coronavirus in Latin America.
+Health Minister Luiz Henrique Mandetta said a 61-year-old man who returned on February 21 from the Lombardy region of Italy had been diagnosed after conducting secondary testing.

-Iran has reported 15 deaths among 95 cases.
-Among those in the region that have tied smaller outbreaks to people who traveled from Iran are Kuwait, which reported Wednesday its 12th case, and Bahrain where the state news agency reported 26 cases.
+Iran has reported 19 deaths among 139 cases.
+Among those in the region that have tied smaller outbreaks to people who traveled from Iran are Kuwait, which reported Wednesday a rise in cases to 25, and Bahrain, where the state news agency reported 26 cases.

-The U.S. Centers for Disease Control and Prevention says so far cases there involve only people who contracted the virus abroad, or who have close contacts with someone who visited Hubei, China.
+The U.S. Centers for Disease Control and Prevention said Tuesday there were 57 cases of the coronavirus in the U.S., an increase from 53 the day before.
+All of the new cases involve passengers who were evacuated from the Diamond Princess cruise ship in Japan.
+The CDC said the previously diagnosed cases in the U.S. involve only people who contracted the virus abroad, or who have close contact with someone who visited Hubei, China.

-The officials said that while there is no so-called community spread, or instances of people being infected without knowing how or where, now is the time for communities, businesses and hospitals to figure out how to stop the virus from spreading.
+The officials said that while there is no so-called community spread in the U.S., or instances of people being infected without knowing how or where, now is the time for communities, businesses and hospitals to figure out how to stop the virus from spreading.

 "It's not so much a question of if this will happen anymore, but rather more of a question of exactly when this will happen and how many people in this country will become infected and how many of those will develop severe or more complicated disease," said CDC Principal Deputy Director Anne Schuchat.